 Or… it may play out like this:

 You have low motivation, you don’t want to admit to anyone… You long for connection with others but can’t seem to make it happen..
 You seem more irritable these days.
 You just want to be left alone but at the same time you feel so lonely.
 You just want this feeling to go away…or to understand it and know how to cope.
 The truth is, you know these are symptoms of depression and anxiety.
 However, you don’t know what will help.

 Unfortunately, when we feel this way, we want to avoid everything… at all costs.
 Perhaps we don’t “feel” depressed or anxious because we aren’t outright crying or feel “sad”.
 We don’t understand what’s going on.
 When we avoid our own feelings they tend to continue and even increase.
 This is because we aren’t dealing with the main problem and when more of life’s situations happen, it just piles more onto our plate.
 Sometimes we can even feel symptoms of anxiety and depression together at the same time.

 Eventually, you end up feeling like life is out of control and unmanageable.

 This is very common and it is important to know you are not alone.
-Many people we see at Simi Psychological group struggle with depression, anxiety or both….
+Many people we see at our Simi Valley mental health clinic struggle with depression, anxiety or both….
 And it is very common for both to be present.
 So many people struggle to manage their life with these symptoms and it can feel like an uphill battle.
 It is okay to not know what to do… or to feel like nothing will help.
 These are normal feelings… however it is important to know that there is help and these feelings can change.

 It’s true that symptoms of anxiety and depression can affect your entire life paralyzing your day to day activities.
 It may even feel hopeless at times.
 However, if you can learn strategies on how to recognize and manage these symptoms and even ask for help when you need it, you will find that your life can improve in a multitude of ways.
 When we can effectively manage our tension and stress we can live a much more balanced and functional life.